 How well you maintain a cutter bar on your disc mower will make a big difference in its performance in the field.

-Frontier has nearly 600 implements that are available only from your John Deere dealer, the place to go for advice and equipment.
+Frontier has more than 400 implements that are available only from your John Deere dealer, the place to go for advice and equipment.

 So remember, for implements that help turn your tractor into the workhorse it was built to be, think Frontier and your John Deere dealer.